 Anne is the Founder and Owner of Anne Messbarger-Eguia Strategy Consulting, an independent consulting firm offering strategic planning support for small and mid-sized organizations.
 Prior to founding her consulting firm, Anne spent 22 years with CHRISTUS Health, most recently as the Senior Systems Director of Strategy, Research, and Innovation.
 Anne holds a BA in Spanish/English from the University of Illinois and an MA in Hispanic Literature from the University of Texas.
 She also holds a Master of Public Affairs from the LBJ School of Public Affairs at the University of Texas.
 Anne currently serves on the Board of Directors for the Ettling Center for Civic Leadership and is a past Board Member for Visitation House Ministries and CHRISTUS Muguerza Health System.

-Dee Walsh is the Executive Vice President for Network and Corporate Affairs for the Housing Partnership Network (HPN) where she directs HPN’s domestic and international peer exchange and manages HPN’s policy office, innovations team and corporate governance.
-In the 22 years prior to HPN, Dee was the Executive Director of REACH Community Development corporation.
+Dee Walsh, Vice Chair, is the Chief Operating Officer for Network for Oregon Affordable Housing where she oversees operations, resource development and communications, and coordinates the implementation of a new strategic plan to grow and expand loan products and programs.
+Dee previously served as an Executive Vice President for the Housing Partnership Network (HPN), overseeing membership, peer learning, governance, policy and internal operations.
+Prior to HPN, Dee spent 22 years as the Executive Director of REACH Community Development, a leading regional nonprofit housing developer and owner serving the Portland metro area.
 She was also an adjunct professor and served on the advisory board at Portland State University’s Center for Real Estate.
-Dee has co-authored three articles on community development with colleague Robert O. Zdenek.
-She holds a Masters degree in Urban Planning from the University of Washington and a certificate from Harvard University for the Achieving Excellence in Community Development program.
+Dee holds a Masters degree in Urban Planning from the University of Washington and a certificate from Harvard University for the Achieving Excellence in Community Development program.

 Member at Large